-Non-attribute object parameters, such as the syntax elements in a DEFINE JOB statement,
+- Non-attribute object parameters, such as the syntax elements in a DEFINE JOB statement, are case-sensitive.

 VARCHAR and INTEGER are required in a job script:

-In a DEFINE SCHEMA statement, which may also require other keywords for data type
+- In a DEFINE SCHEMA statement, which may also require other keywords for data type specification.

-In a DEFINE OPERATOR statement when an attribute is declared but no attribute value
+- In a DEFINE OPERATOR statement when an attribute is declared but no attribute value is specified.

 VARCHAR and INTEGER are not required in a job script: